My exchange student is struggling academically: how can I help?

 Help your student get organised.
 Talk through assignments and due dates to make sure they understand what’s expected of them.
 Encourage them to focus on one big assignment per day to avoid feeling overwhelmed by many unfinished large projects.

-Talk with your RM about local support available.
+Talk with your Programme Advisor about local support available.
 If your student needs a private tutor, please also ensure your student speaks with their parents in their home country about how they will cover the cost of these sessions.

 Niko from Austria is spending his exchange in Bexhill.
 At his British high school, he is taking chemistry, French and maths.
 Niko is struggling to adjust to those classes being taught in English and is having a hard time keeping up with the amount of homework his teachers assign each day.
 He’s starting to worry because he’ll need to bring his British transcripts with him when he returns to Austria.